-- Document in the deliberations where the ARD Committee was when they stopped the meeting. - Agree on and schedule a Continuation ARD meeting date and time within ten school days of the initial ARD meeting that is agreeable to all parties.
+- Document in the deliberations where the ARD Committee was when they stopped the meeting. - Agree on and schedule a Continuation ARD meeting date and time within ten school days of the original ARD meeting that is agreeable to all parties. - Create a Notice of Meeting to reflect the date the meeting will be continued, distribute the notice, and record the parent/guardian response in Frontline Plan Management. - Upon continuing, restart the deliberations by adding the date of the continuation so it is clear which portions of the IEP were discussed at the original meeting and which portions were discussed at the continuation.

-Disagreement or Non-Consensus ARD Meeting
+Disagreement ARD Meeting